What are virtual agents and how are they being used?

 Virtual agents can be used in a variety of industries and situations.
 The more intelligent the virtual agents, the more advantages they can offer an organization.

 According to research firm Everest Group, virtual agents can help with payment collections, cross-selling, upselling, customer retention and customer acquisition.
-Everest Group said these additional capabilities can serve specialized needs in various industries, including banking, insurance, healthcare, travel and hospitality, as well as in different organizational functions, such as human resources.
+These additional capabilities can serve specialized needs in various industries, including banking, insurance, healthcare, travel and hospitality, as well as in different organizational functions, such as human resources (HR).

 Virtual agents can carry out a variety of tasks, including the following:

 - Order fulfillment and management.
-Virtual assistants respond quickly to requests such as order status, delivery dates or similar concerns, without requiring human intervention.
+Virtual agents respond quickly to requests for order status, delivery dates or similar concerns without requiring human intervention.

 - Event scheduling and reservations.
-These capabilities are important in the hospitality industry, where virtual agents can handle routine event planning and reservations.
+These capabilities are important in the hospitality industry, where virtual agents handle routine event planning and reservations.
+This functionality is portable for personal travel and vacation planning.

 - Surveys and customer feedback.
 Unlike years ago, human-to-human interaction is no longer necessary for collecting customer feedback.
-Virtual agents can carry out tasks such as conducting surveys and gathering responses.
+Virtual agents can conduct surveys and gather responses.

 - Troubleshooting and technical support.
 Virtual agents can guide customers or product end users through routine fixes to technical difficulties, freeing up tech professionals to focus on more complex problems.